thinkinglabs/thinkinglabs.github.io/_posts/2022-09-28-the-practices-that-make-continuous-integration-building.md

 During the *Local Build* and [*Commit Build*](#commit-build) only *Unit Tests* are executed together with a small straightforward smoke test suite.
 This smoke test suite performs a few simple *Integration Tests* and *Acceptance Tests* to make sure the most commonly used features are not broken.
 This set of tests is what we call the [*Commit Tests*](#commit-tests).

 To commit frequently into *Mainline*, we need to run these tests repeatedly.
 Therefore, the *Commit Tests* should be expeditious.
-The rest of the Integration Tests and the Automated Acceptance Tests will run in later build stages of the *Deployment Pipeline* or the central build server.
+The rest of the Integration Tests and the Automated Acceptance Tests will run in later build stages of the *Deployment Pipeline* on the central build server.

 ## Practice 14: Have a Fast Build